- Introduction

 - Attard – 505

-Today’s frequency order looks as if it had already taken shape.
-Borg has already taken the lead; Camilleri has made a remarkable recovery; so have Galea, Grech, and Attard, all of which are of non-Arabic extraction.
-Actually, of today’s 20 highest ranking surnames, 18 are already conspicuous.
-Only Spiteri and Abela are absent from this 1687 record.
-The presence of Italian or Sicilian family names is more pronounced with the addition of Bonnici, Pace, and Debono.
+Today's frequency shows that it had already taken shape.
+Borg was already the most frequent; Camilleri had progressed; Galea, Grech, and Attard, which are of non-Arabic origin.
+In fact, among the 20 most frequent names in today's ranking, 18 were already present.
+Only Spiteri and Abela are absent from the 1687 record.
+The presence of Italian or Sicilian surnames is more pronounced with the addition of Bonnici, Pace, and Debono.

-When the troops of the first French Republic invaded Malta in 1798, the Maltese population was said to number over 100,000.
-Depredations during the French siege of Valletta brought it down to 93,054 (Census in 1807).
-The information for this Census, which showed that 31% of the population was concentrated in the environs of Valletta and Floriana, was abstracted from parochial registers.
-According to a detailed report on the 1813 plague by Dr W.H.
-Burrell, Principal Medical Officer of the Army in Malta, the total population was estimated at 111,000.
+When the troops of the First French Republic invaded Malta in 1798, the Maltese population was over 100,000.
+The depredations during the French siege of Valletta brought it down to 93,054 (1807 census).
+This census showed that 31% of the population was concentrated in the surroundings of Valletta and Floriana, according to parish registers.
+According to a detailed report on the plague of 1813 made by Dr WH Burrell, principal army physician in Malta, the total population was estimated at 111,000.

-On March 21, 1842 the first modern census in a series of decennial censuses of which the recent 2005 Census was the 16th in line was carried out.
-This series was interrupted during the Second World War as well as in 1977 when, according to the criterion of the ten-year interval, a census should have been taken, but was not.
+On 21 March 1842, the first modern census took place in a series of decennial censuses of which the last 2005 census was the 16th.
+This series was interrupted during the Second World War, as well as in 1977, when, according to the ten-year interval criterion, a census should have been conducted, but was not.

 Table 2: Censuses 1842–1995